 By all accounts, Lady Katherine Gordon was a beautiful woman.
 She was the daughter of a Scottish nobleman with royal connections and married four times, including to the pretender to the English throne, Perkin Warbeck.
 She was a witness to many important events in Tudor history.

 Katherine was born c.
-1474, the daughter of George Gordon, 2nd Earl of Huntly and his third wife, Elizabeth Hay, who was the daughter of the 1st Earl of Errol.
-Katherine was the great-granddaughter of King James I and therefore of royal blood.
-She most likely spent time at the Scottish court in her youth and received an education worthy of her rank.
+1474, the daughter of George Gordon, 2nd Earl of Huntly.
+There is a possibility her mother was Annabella Stewart, sister of King James II, making her the great-granddaughter of King James I and therefore of royal blood.
+She also may have been the daughter of the Earl’s third wife, Elizabeth Hay, sister of Nicholas, Earl of Errol.
+Because she was considered family by James IV, King of Scots, Annabella was most likely her mother.
+Katherine probably spent time at the Scottish court in her youth and received an education worthy of her rank.
 She may or may not have heard rumors and reports about the war being fought over the English throne.

 In July of 1495, a young man arrived at the Scottish court of King James IV who claimed to be Richard, Duke of York, one of the young sons of King Edward IV of England.
 The Duke of York and his elder brother, King Edward V had disappeared after being lodged in the Tower of London in 1483 following their Uncle Richard III’s proclamation as king.
 Whether James IV believed this man was the Duke of York or not, he saw the possibilities of using him as a pawn in his political negotiations and international alliances.
 He genuinely liked this young man and they became fast friends.
 James received the supposed Richard with all honors, treated him like a king, dressed him as a king, gave him a pension and took him on progress throughout the kingdom.
 He also gave him his cousin Lady Katherine Gordon as a wife.